Teradata/StackiUp/README.md

 Remember that Stacki is a tool designed for provisioning nodes on a *very* large scale.
 It is possible you've found a bug, but before letting us know, please be sure to check the minimum hardware requirements for [Frontend](https://github.com/StackIQ/stacki/wiki/Frontend-Installation#requirements) and [Backend](https://github.com/StackIQ/stacki/wiki/Backend-Installation#requirements) VM's all meet them.

-* "I want to customize the StackUp install to use a different network."
+* "I want to customize the StackiUp install to use a different network."

 See the above TODO note about changes required to the installer.
 When the next version of Stacki is released, you'll be able to use the `stack_adder.py` script to set whatever modifications you need prior to running Packer.